 - Larger homes with 5 or more bedrooms and multiple bathrooms would need a 35-42 kW boiler, to meet the hot water and heating demands of the household.

 It is important to know that combi boilers may struggle with running multiple hot water points at once.
-If you have a high demand for hot water, a higher kW boiler may be better for you.
+If you have a high demand for hot water, a higher kW boiler or system boiler may be better for you.

 How many radiators do you have?